What are the most popular tours from Phuket?

 b) The sea is quiet all year round and even looks better with the big rain clouds!

-2. Phi Phi Island Day Trip
+Phi Phi Island Day Trip and Maya Bay

 (about 2,800 baht – full day)

 Phi Phi seems to be the Phuket tour on everyone’s list of islands to visit.
 It usually is for several reasons: The islands look fabulous, with two bays surrounded by vertical limestone cliffs.
 The beach parties are notorious and can last all night.
 Backpackers seem to have made Phi Phi their destination of choice.
-It also is an excellent snorkelling and diving destination for all levels, from beginners to wreck diving.
+It is also an excellent snorkelling and diving destination for all levels, from beginners to wreck diving.
 There is an even more straightforward reason: they saw Maya Bay in the movie “The Beach” and wanted to know the place for themselves.
 Read more

-A typical day trip to Phi Phi :
+A typical day trip to Phi Phi:

 7.30: Pick up at your hotel